Matthias Nohn alias Rapid Urbanism

 Beyond physical and environmental design, Matt focuses on policies that connect private and public resources to self-managed organizations of the urban poor.
 He then employs his findings to design curative and preventive policies that make use of truly inclusive interfaces between formal and non-formal systems: rather than forcing their formalization, bottom-up processes serve as multipliers for top-down interventions that produce an incrementally improving, sustainable and resilient habitat with vibrant social networks, access to financial services, land, shelter, basic infrastructure and life-affirming employment opportunities.

-In this regard, Matt has developed Rapid Urbanism: a toolbox with environmental planning, social organization, economic development and regulatory instruments that synergistically complement each other.
+Matt has developed Rapid Urbanism, integrating physical and environmental design for a 4P multi-bottom line: people, planet, profit, polity.
+Moreover, Rapid Urbanism provides a toolbox with environmental planning, social organization, economic development and regulatory instruments that synergistically complement each other.
 The objective of Rapid Urbanism is to promote politically viable, administratively manageable and financially affordable tools that, collectively, empower societies to tackle rapid urbanization challenges at speed and at scale.
-Only this way, Rapid Urbanism can create a response that is meaningful, given the unprecedented magnitude and velocity of urbanization, constrained capacities and shortage of public resources.
+Often, Rapid Urbanism shows how to connect private and public resources to self-managed organizations of the urban poor, such as using microfinance and subsidies in support of self-led urban and housing development.
+This way, Rapid Urbanism create truly scalable policy responses that are meaningful, given the unprecedented magnitude and velocity of urbanization, constrained capacities and shortage of public resources.
 Rapid Urbanism addresses policy makers, community activists, architects, urban designers and planners as well as other actors in rapidly urbanizing cities of the global south.

 Please find Matt’s linkedin profile and a wide range of information here.